solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ## Examining the *Upstream* and *Virtual Service*

-Docker Compose created the necessary Gloo containers along with the Pet Store application.
-The configuration comes pre-loaded with an example *Upstream* Gloo uses to allow function level routing.
+Docker Compose created the necessary Gloo Edge containers along with the Pet Store application.
+The configuration comes pre-loaded with an example *Upstream* Gloo Edge uses to allow function level routing.
 Let's examine the contents of the `petstore.yaml` file.

 ```shell
 # view the upstream definition